rrousselGit/flutter_hooks/README.md

 ### About hot-reload

-Since hooks are obtained from their index, one may think that hot-reload while refactoring will break the application.
+Since hooks are obtained from their index, one may think that hot-reloads while refactoring will break the application.

-But worry not, `HookWidget` overrides the default hot-reload behavior to work with hooks.
-Still, there are some situations in which the state of a Hook may get reset.
+But worry not, a `HookWidget` overrides the default hot-reload behavior to work with hooks.
+Still, there are some situations in which the state of a Hook may be reset.

 Consider the following list of hooks: